Toriality/Toriality/README.md

 ##

- - 👋 I’m @Toriality
+- 💚 - 👋 I’m Pedro, but you can call me <a href="https://github.com/Toriality">@Toriality</a> - or simply Tori
-- 👀 I’m interested in fullstack programming and design
+- 💜 - 👀 Programming is my passion! :) Currently working with fullstack projects and mobile applications
-- 🌱 Currently learning mobile development
+- 💚 - 🌱 What I'm learning?
+Well, I'm doing a WordPress course from <a href="https://www.youtube.com/channel/UCrWvhVmt0Qac3HgsjQK62FQ">this wondeful youtube channel</a> ^^

 <!---
 Toriality/Toriality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.